 - you do not plan to live in the province or territory nominating you

 When you submit your application, we will send you a letter with instructions about how to contact us if there are changes to your situation.

 How we assess your application

-If your application is not complete, we will send it back to you without processing it.
+If your application is not complete, we will reject it and refund your processing fees.

 If you applied through Express Entry

 When you submit your application through Express Entry we will send you an “Acknowledgment of receipt - Application for permanent residence” letter.
 This letter confirms that we received your application and you can find it in your online account.

 We will contact you again through your online account when we have confirmed that your application is complete.